1) What is Linux?

 28) Explain virtual desktop.

 This serves as an alternative to minimizing and maximizing different windows on the current desktop.
-Using virtual desktops, each desktop is a clean slate where you can open one or more programs.
+Using virtual desktops can clear the desktop when you can open one or more programs.
 Rather than minimizing/restoring all those programs as needed, you can simply shuffle between virtual desktops with programs intact in each one.

 29) How do you share a program across different virtual desktops under Linux?